latticecut/latticecut.github.io/README.md

-# A simple blog to help me get some ideas down in written form
+# A blog to help me get some ideas down in written down

 A blog using on Jekyll, a simple, blog-aware, static site generator perfect for personal, project, or organization sites.